Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Benchmark layers

-Asset class, company context, build conditions, then solo proof.
+Asset class, company context, phase boundary, then evidence/provenance trail.

 6+